mbeaudru/modern-js-cheatsheet/readme.md

 )
 ```

 As seen in the above sample, the Promise object takes a function which takes two parameters **resolve** and **reject**.
-Those parameters are functions which when called are going to move the promise *pending* state to respectively a *resolved* and *rejected* state.
+Those parameters are functions which when called are going to move the promise *pending* state to respectively a *fulfilled* and *rejected* state.

 But at the moment, the promise has not been used but only has been declared and stored into *xFetcherPromise* variable!
 So it doesn't have a current state.